matiaspl/ndi2srt/README.md

 # NDI2SRT - NDI to SRT Transcoder with SMPTE Timecode Injection

-A high-performance transcoder that converts NDI (Network Device Interface) video streams to SRT (Secure Reliable Transport) with embedded SMPTE-12M/LTC timecode metadata.
+A high-performance transcoder that converts NDI (Network Device Interface) video streams to SRT (Secure Reliable Transport) with embedded SMPTE 12M-1 LTC timecode metadata.
 The application is designed for professional broadcast workflows where accurate timecode preservation is critical.

 ## Overview